MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/ad-group.md

 **Add:** Optional if the campaign has one or more languages set, and otherwise the language is required for most campaign types.
 You are not allowed to set this element for ad groups in Audience campaigns.
 **Update:** Optional if the customer is in the *Campaign Languages* pilot, and otherwise update is not allowed.
 If you are not in the pilot and try to change the language during update, no error will be returned and the setting will not be changed.
 **Delete:** Read-only

+### <a name="maximumbid"></a>Maximum Bid
+The flat amount of your cooperative bid.

+> [!NOTE]
+> This setting is only applicable for ad groups in Bing Shopping campaigns that are setup for Cooperative bidding.
+Not everyone is enabled for Cooperative bidding yet.
+If you don't, don't worry.
+It's coming soon.

+**Add:** Required if the bid option is set to BidBoost, and otherwise you may not set this field.
+**Update:** Optional if the bid option is set to BidBoost, and otherwise you may not set this field.
+**Delete:** Read-only

 ### <a name="modifiedtime"></a>Modified Time